zu2/chibicc-6800-v1/README.md

 Float can handle subnormal, NaN and Inf values.
 It passes basic testing but is not well tested for precision.

 ---
+# Usage in Other Projects

+This compiler is also used in `kwhr0`'s [bm2-baremetal-demo](https://github.com/kwhr0/bm2-baremetal-demo) project.

+---
 # Reference compilers